 If you’re in Southern California, teaming up with Los Angeles DUI Lawyer is one of the smartest first moves you can make.
-We’ve helped thousands of people facing charges just like these, and we are ready to help you, too.
+We’ve helped thousands of people facing charges, and we can connect you with a lawyer who will explain California Vehicle Codes and work to protect your future.

 Under Vehicle Code §2800.2, you may face felony charges if you’re accused of fleeing from a police officer in a motor vehicle while driving with wanton disregard for safety.
 In other words, it’s not just about evading—it’s about how you were driving during the alleged incident.